mohammadr8za/bert_nlp/README.md

 ## 3. Fine-Tuning BERT for Sentiment Analysis/Classification

 In this section, we aim to utilize BERT, its pre-trained BASE version, for the task of sentiment analysis.
-We will use the abovementioned information
+We will use the abovementioned information, define a network with pretrained bert (from transformers library) as its core and fine-tune it for sentiment analysis/classification.